Windiarta/windiarta_landing/content/pages/blog/how-to-make-a-computer-from-scratch-part-1.md

   self:
     flexDirection: col
 ---
-**Building a Simple MIPS Architecture Computer: A Beginner's Guide**
+## **Building a Simple MIPS Architecture Computer: A Beginner's Guide**

 Welcome to Part 1 of this exciting journey!
 In this tutorial, you'll learn how to build a Microprocessor without Interlocked Pipelined Stages (MIPS) architecture computer from scratch.
 Get ready to dive into the fundamentals and create your very own simple computing engine!

-## **What Will We Discuss?**
+## **What Will We Cover?**

-In this section, we will discuss about:
+In this section, we’ll explore the essential building blocks for constructing your MIPS architecture computer, including:

-1. Transistor and How It Works
+1. Transistors and How They Work
+    Learn the basics of transistors, the building blocks of modern electronics, and how they enable the operation of a computer.

-2. Basic of Computer System
+2. Basics of Computer Systems
+    Understand what makes a computer tick, from fundamental concepts to how components work together.

-3. How to Assemble and Code in low level language
+3. Assembling and Coding in Low-Level Languages

-## **Simple Computer**

-Basicaly, computer is a machine that have tasks to do calculation to solve human problem.
-In this case, we will make a simple compute engine: *Microprocessor without Interlocked Pipelined Stages* (MIPS) just to simulate how it works.
-Our final computer will be very simple and we not going to install any Operating System on it.
-Nowdays, modern computer architecture might be different or more complicated from this current version.

-To arrange this computer **from scratch**, we will need to know about **Transistor and How It Works**.
+    Gain insights into assembling hardware and programming it using low-level languages to bring your computer to life.

+## **Understanding Simple Computers**

+At its core, a computer is a machine designed to perform calculations and solve problems.
+In this project, we’ll construct a basic computing engine based on MIPS architecture to simulate its functionality.

+**Why MIPS?**

+MIPS is a simplified microprocessor design that’s perfect for learning the fundamentals of how a computer operates.
+By building a MIPS-based computer, you’ll get hands-on experience with concepts like:

+*   Instruction sets
+*   Data processing
+*   Low-level programming

+**What Will the Final Computer Look Like?**

+Our computer will be simple, stripped down to its essential features, and won’t include an operating system.
+This simplicity allows us to focus entirely on understanding the underlying architecture and operation.

+## **Getting Started: Why Transistors Matter**

+The journey begins with understanding transistors.
+These tiny components are the foundation of computing, acting as switches to control the flow of electrical signals.
+Mastering their role is key to building any computing device, including our MIPS-based computer.

+So, roll up your sleeves and get ready to dive into the exciting world of computer architecture!